FIDO Passkeys with Asgardeo

 Photo by Mikhail Nilov

 In March 2022, the Fast IDentity Online (FIDO) Alliance and the W3C WebAuthn working group proposed a new version of the WebAuthn specification where they claim to resolve common usability issues with FIDO while ensuring a high level of security.
-This has started to gain significant attention in the identity domain during the past couple of months especially with the joint announcement from Google, Apple and Microsoft on their extended support for the FIDO passwordless standard.
+This has gained significant attention in the identity domain during in the past especially after the joint announcement from Google, Apple and Microsoft on their extended support for the FIDO passwordless standard.

 A diverse range of authentication methods have been developed in recent years, but standard password authentication remains the most popular option amongst them.
 While passwords serve their purpose, they also come with additional security and usability issues.
 If a company enforces strong password policies on their websites (such as a minimum number of characters, character combinations, etc.), it would be fairly difficult for users to remember it.
 Many choose to write their passwords down or store it on their personal devices.
 The issue is that if someone gets access to your passwords, you’re likely to get hacked.
 Many online users also tend to reuse the same password across many websites.
 This means that a security breach in one system could possibly expose all of your other accounts as well.